 Mostafa Ronaghi, Ph.D. has served as a member of our board of directors since February 2021.
-He also serves as Co-Chairman of the Scientific Advisory Board.
-Dr. Ronaghi has served as the Chief Executive Officer of Dynamics Special Purpose Corp., a blank check company, since May 2021.
-Dr. Ronaghi was with Illumina, Inc., a developer, manufacturer, and marketer of life science tools and integrated systems for large-scale analysis of genetic variation and function, where he served as Senior Vice President, Entrepreneurial Development, from June 2020 to January 2021 and as Senior Vice President and Chief Technology Officer from July 2008 to June 2020.
-He co-founded GRAIL, a cancer testing company acquired by Illumina, Illumina Accelerator, a business accelerator focused solely on creating an innovation ecosystem for the genomics industry, Avantome, a sequencing company acquired by Illumina, NextBio, a search engine for life science data acquired by Illumina, and ParAllele Bioscience, Inc., a genetic discovery solutions company, acquired by Affymetrix, Inc. Dr. Ronaghi currently serves as Chairman of the board of directors of Cellanome, Inc. and as a member of the board of directors of Dynamics Special Purpose Corp. and several privately-held companies.
-He holds a B.Sc. in biochemistry from Kalmar University and a Ph.D. in biotechnology from the Royal Institute of Technology in Sweden.
+He also serves as Co-Chairman of the Scientific Advisory Board, and as a member of our Science and Technology Committee.
+Dr. Ronaghi served as the Chief Executive Officer and a member of the Board of Directors of Dynamics Special Purpose Corp., a blank check company, from May 2021 until June 2022.
+Prior to that, Dr. Ronaghi was with Illumina, Inc., as Senior Vice President, Entrepreneurial Development, from June 2020 to January 2021 and as Senior Vice President and Chief Technology Officer from July 2008 to June 2020.
+He co-founded GRAIL, a cancer testing company acquired by Illumina, Illumina Accelerator, a business accelerator focused solely on creating an innovation ecosystem for the genomics industry, Avantome, a sequencing company acquired by Illumina, NextBio, a search engine for life science data acquired by Illumina, and ParAllele Bioscience, Inc., a genetic discovery solutions company, acquired by Affymetrix, Inc. Dr. Ronaghi currently serves as Executive Chairman of the board of directors of Cellanome, Inc. and is on the board of directors at several privately-held companies.
+Dr. Ronaghi holds a B.Sc. in biochemistry from Kalmar University and a Ph.D. in biotechnology from the Royal Institute of Technology in Sweden.